pmp-p/virtual-GPIO/README.md

 Atmega328 is assumed.

 Main files:
-  - VirtGPIO.ino (and its acompanying library files) essential - sketch for Arduino end.
+  - /VirtGPIO/*
-  - virtGPIO.py essential library at Raspberry Pi or PC.
+  - virtGPIO.py essential library at *Pi, µpython or PC.
   - collection of example python files demonstrating use of virtual GPIO.

 Documentation on GPIO calls:  See http://virtgpio.blavery.com